WICG/nav-speculation/fetch.md

 their credentials mode overridden, and would be fetched with whatever credentials were present in the user agent's cookie store as is typical on the web platform.

 > TODO: Discuss the possibility of partitioning the user agent's cookie store.
-In this proposal, the user agent effectively ignores cookies that it already has, for requests initiated from a [prerendering browsing context][4].
-One downside of this proposal is that new credentials set on resources in a [prerendering browsing context][4] will entirely be ignored.
+In the proposal above, the user agent effectively ignores cookies that it already has, for requests initiated from a [prerendering browsing context][4].
+One downside of that proposal is that new credentials set on resources in a [prerendering browsing context][4] will entirely be ignored.
 If the user agent's cookie store was partitioned in a way similar to the HTTP cache, we could use an isolated speculative cookie store for all requests in a given [prerendering browsing context][4], and optionally merge cookies in some fashion after